 And, this Low FODMAP BLT Pasta Salad is a delicious addition to any summer get-together.
 It features brown rice pasta, crunchy lettuce, sweet cherry tomatoes, a sprinkle of bacon, and Fody Foods Garden Herb Dressing.

 - Easy to make and calls for just 5 ingredients

 - Provides a serving of FODMAP-friendly whole grains and veggies

-- Brown rice pasta – I use Tinkyada Brown Rice Fusilli.
-It is a whole grain option and doesn’t get mushy like many other gluten-free pasta products.
+- Brown rice pasta – I use Tinkyada Brown Rice Fusilli or Spirals.
+It is a whole-grain option and doesn’t get mushy like many other gluten-free pasta products.

 - Sweet cherry tomatoes – add a nice pop of color and sweetness to this salad.

-- Crumbled bacon – I like to bake up a bunch of bacon with my less-mess Perfectly Baked Bacon method, let it cool, and then crumble for this salad.
+- Crumbled bacon – I like to bake up a bunch of bacon with my “less mess” Perfectly Baked Bacon method, let it cool, and then crumble it for this salad.

 Low FODMAP notes